4 Skills You Need to Make Amigurumi

 Chances are that if you crochet or knit, you know how to sew, whether that is joining granny squares, seaming a sweater, or weaving in your ends.
 You’re handy with a needle.

-Amigurumi are often created in several parts that are seamed together.
+Amigurumi are often created in several parts that are seamed together and you often use sewing pins (or longer quilting pins) to hold pieces in place.

 I think this could be said for any craft, but amigurumi in particular take a lot of patience.